-Medical record documentation of age greater than or equal to 12 years OR weight greater than 45 kg AND Medical record documentation of age greater than or equal to 18 years AND
+Medical record documentation of age greater than or equal to 12 years OR weight greater than 45 kg AND

 Outcome: Kevin Szczecina made a motion to accept the recommendations as presented.
 Keith Hunsicker seconded the motion.
 None were opposed.

 Additional evidence of the criteria used to make this decision can be found in the drug review presented to the committee.